-Republic Day celebrates the implementation of the Indian constitution on 26th January 1950.
+Republic Day celebrates the implementation of the Indian constitution on January 26, 1950.
 With its implementation, it had replaced the Government of India Act which was imposed till that date on our nation.

 On this day, the people of free India get to witness the grandeur of the parade showcasing and depicting the essence of being Indian.
-It is truly quite a satisfying experience to watch the army, navy and other groups of armed forces marching in a synchronized dignity.
+It is truly quite a satisfying experience to watch the army, navy, and other groups of armed forces marching in a synchronized dignity.

 You can witness the Republic Day celebrations live at Rajpath with a ticket.
 Tickets can be purchased from the following counters that have been placed at the below-mentioned places in Delhi.